ando-lab/miffi/README.md

 - `-t` Type of the output, can be one of the following: `list`, `star`, `cs`.
 - `-i` Path to the inference result file.
-- `--cs` `--ptcs` `--csg` Path to the original cs, passthrough cs, and csg files, which are necessary for outputting cs files.
-If no passthrough cs file is available (e.g. import jobs), main cs file can be used for both cs and passthrough cs input.
+- `--csg` Path to the original csg file, which is necessary for outputting cs files.
 To output star files, path to the original star file needs to be provided through `--star`.
 - `--sb` Split all singly bad micrographs into individual categories.
 If this argument is not used, only film and minor crystalline categories will be written.
 - `--sc` Split all categories into high and low confidence based on a cutoff value.
 Default confidence cutoff is 0.7, but can be configured through `--gc` for good predictions and `--bc` for bad predictions.
 Argument `--bci` can be used to set confidence cutoff for bad predictions of each category individually.